-If at all possible have new cat spayed or neutered prior to introduction.
-If possible wait 4-6 weeks after spay/neuter before bringing cat home.
+If at all possible have the new cat spayed or neutered prior to introduction.
+If possible wait four to six weeks after spay/neuter before bringing cat home.
 All cats in the household will get along better if all are spayed and neutered.

-Have at least 1 more litter box than you do cats, and/or 1 more litter box than levels in your home.
+It can get pretty crowded in there…have at least one more litter box than you do cats, and/or one more litter box than levels in your home.

 Do not change cat litters if possible.
-Cats become accustomed to one litter and may eliminate outside the box if the litter is changed, especially if the change is sudden.
+Cats become accustomed to one litter and may eliminate outside the box if the litter is changed, especially of the change is sudden.

 During the second week, give a blanket, toys or scratching post used by the new cat to the resident cat(s).
 Take a blanket or other items used by the resident cats and place it in the room with the new cat.
 This exposes each cat to the other’s scents.